+Recommendation 4b

-Recommendation 4b: In that case, consider using felted foam in combination with appropriately fitting conventional or standard therapeutic footwear as the fourth choice of offloading treatment to promote healing of the ulcer (Weak; Low).
+If none of the abovementioned offloading devices is available, consider using felted foam in combination with appropriately fitting conventional or standard therapeutic footwear as the fourth choice of offloading treatment to promote healing of the ulcer (Weak: Low).

-Rationale: Despite many practitioner surveys reporting high use of other offloading techniques (particularly for felted foam) (17, 18), there has been limited evidence to support any other offloading techniques to effectively heal a neuropathic plantar foot ulcer (10).
-Other offloading techniques are defined as any intervention undertaken with the intention of relieving mechanical stress from a specific region of the foot that is not an offloading device, footwear or surgical approach.
+Despite many practitioner surveys reporting high use of other offloading techniques (particularly for felted foam), ^{17,18} there has been limited evidence to support any other offloading techniques to effectively heal a neuropathic plantar foot ulcer.
+10 Other offloading techniques are defined as any intervention undertaken with the intention of relieving mechanical stress from a specific region of the foot that is not an offloading device, footwear, or surgical approach.

-Our updated systematic review (31) identified just three low-quality controlled trials (70, 80, 81) on other offloading techniques to heal a neuropathic plantar foot ulcer.
-All three trials investigated felted foam padding (70, 80, 81).
-No controlled trials were identified for bed rest, crutches, wheelchairs, offloading dressings, callus debridement, foot-related strength and stretching exercises, or gait retraining to effectively heal DFUs.
+Our updated systematic review31 identified just three low-quality controlled trials^{70,80,81} on other offloading techniques to heal a neuropathic plantar foot ulcer.
+All three trials investigated felted foam padding.^{70,80,81} No controlled trials were identified for bed rest, crutches, wheelchairs, offloading dressings, callus debridement, foot-related strength and stretching exercises, or gait retraining to effectively heal DFUs.

-One low-quality RCT showed significantly shorter time-to-healing with felted foam worn in a postoperative shoe when compared with a half-shoe used without the felted foam (81).
-Another low-quality RCT showed no difference in ulcer size reduction at 4 weeks between felt fitted to the foot worn in a post-operative shoe compared with felt fitted to a post-operative shoe (80).
-A low-quality retrospective cohort study found no differences in ulcers healed or time-to-healing between felted foam fitted to the foot in a post-operative shoe, felted foam fitted to a post-operative shoe, a walking splint or TCC (70).
-Additionally, two within-subject studies found that felted foam in addition to post-operative shoes moderately reduced plantar pressures over one week compared to post-operative shoes alone (82, 83).
-We conclude that felted foam used with an ankle-high offloading device may be more effective than wearing just the device alone, to reduce plantar pressure and heal a plantar neuropathic DFU.
+One low-quality RCT showed significantly shorter time-to-healing with felted foam worn in a postoperative shoe when compared with a half shoe used without the felted foam.
+Another low-quality RCT showed no difference in ulcer size reduction at 4 weeks between felt fitted to the foot worn in a postoperative shoe compared with felt fitted to a postoperative shoe.
+A low-quality retrospective cohort study found no differences in ulcers healed or time-to-healing between felted foam fitted to the foot in a postoperative shoe, felted foam fitted to a postoperative shoe, a walking splint or TCC.70 Additionally, two cross-sectional studies found that felted foam in addition to postoperative shoes moderately reduced plantar pressures over 1 week compared with postoperative shoes alone.^{82,83} We conclude that felted foam used with an ankle-high offloading device may be more effective than wearing just the device alone, to reduce plantar pressure and heal a plantar neuropathic DFU.
 Furthermore, we consider the same effectiveness may be apparent if the felted foam was used with an appropriately fitting conventional or standard therapeutic footwear as opposed to just wearing the footwear alone.

-The only two controlled studies reporting adverse events found similar levels of adverse events for the use of felted foam in combination with an ankle-high offloading device compared with an ankle-high device alone, including minor skin tear/maceration (10% v 20%) and new infection (25% v 23%) (80, 81).
-No controlled studies were identified that investigated patient preferences or costs; however, patients will likely value and prefer the use of felted foam as an easy-to-use modality.
+The only two controlled studies reporting adverse events found similar levels of adverse events for the use of felted foam in combination with an ankle-high offloading device compared with an ankle-high device alone, including minor skin tear/maceration (10% vs 20%) and new infection (25% vs 23%),80,81 No controlled studies were identified that investigated patient preferences or costs; however, patients will likely value and prefer the use of felted foam as an easy-to-use modality.
 The costs of felted foam are relatively low, but it does require frequent replacement, by a clinician, the patient, a relative, or a home-care nurse.
 Based on the evidence from the studies performed, felted foam may be used in ankle-high offloading devices or when no offloading devices are available then may be used in addition to appropriately fitting conventional or standard therapeutic footwear.
 We define appropriately fitting footwear as providing sufficient room for the patients' foot shape and the added felted foam.
-This enables for some offloading treatment of the ulcer if other forms of offloading devices, as mentioned in recommendation 1 to 3, are not available.
-Whether the felted foam is fitted to the foot or to the shoe or insole does not make a difference in healing, although fitting it to the foot provides some offloading when the patient is non-adherent to wearing the shoes.
+This enables for some offloading treatment of the ulcer if other forms of offloading devices, as mentioned in Recommendations 1 to 3, are not available.
+Whether the felted foam is fitted to the foot or to the shoe or insole does not make a difference in healing, although fitting it to the foot provides some offloading when the patient is nonadherent to wearing the shoes.